jlwilliamson/ComparativeHummingbirdBlood/README.md

-# Code for Williamson et al., Oxygen availability drives blood traits and the cell number-size tradeoff across Andean hummingbirds
+# Code for Williamson et al., Hummingbird blood traits track oxygen availability across space and time
 What drives variation in blood-O2 carrying capacity?
 We zoom in on one clade along a broad range of elevational gradients to get at causes of variation in detail.

-**Our preprint is now live on bioRxiv:** https://www.biorxiv.org/content/10.1101/2022.01.18.476833v1
+**Our preprint is now live on bioRxiv:** https://www.biorxiv.org/content/10.1101/2022.01.18.476833v3

 # QUESTIONS